dracory/liveflux/docs/getting_started.md

 - `Mount` initializes state with optional params from placeholders.
 - `Handle` reacts to actions sent by the client.
 - `Render` builds HTML using `hb` (or any `hb.TagInterface`).
-- `c.Root(...)` wraps the content with hidden inputs for alias and ID.
+- `c.Root(...)` wraps the content with component kind and ID data attributes.

 ## 2. Expose the Endpoint